ARMED FORCES TRIATHLON CHAMPIONSHIP

 Walkers and joggers can also use the outside quarter track, located on the south side of the Fitness Center.

-Walkers and joggers can also enjoy the Fit Trail, located in Eagle Park.
+Walkers and joggers can also enjoy the Fit Trail, located in Captain David Lyons Memorial Park.
 The path is .75 miles long and has 15 stations that include muscular development and flexibility exercises of varying degrees of difficulty.
 The stations are placed some distance apart to permit cardiovascular work when jogging or walking between stations.
 Instructions are posted at each station.
 Using this Fit Trail can improve physical fitness.

 Some people need a goal, a set distance, a finish line.
 That’s why Race America can be so much fun.
 You start in Boston, MA and map your way across America using five machines in this program – upright/recumbent bike, stair stepper, rowing machine, cross trainer/elliptical, and treadmill – to arrive in Los Angeles, CA. You will bike and walk the highways, row across lakes and rivers, and climb mountains.